yagupta/yagupta.github.io/_posts/2017-06-10-cleaning-git-repos.markdown

 Over time, I have way too many check-ins and I want to get rid of them.
 I am not working in a team - I've just gotten my baseline working and I have no use for all the information associated with those check-ins and the space that they consume.
 I thought [git](https://git-scm.com) would offer a a command to do this - but I don't think it does.
 After some searching, here is what I came up with.
 In my setup - I use the master branch (simple personal projects) and use github as my cloud repo.

+---

-Goal - to remove any information about prior check-ins and make the current commit the first checkin.
+**Goal** - to remove any information about prior check-ins and make the current commit the first checkin.

 Steps